 Jeff Middelton has been a student of Sogyal Rinpoche and a member of Rigpa for over twenty years, having initially connected through the Tibetan Book of Living and Dying while traveling in India, only to find that a Rigpa center was in his neighborhood back home in Seattle.
 He has found that the brilliant clarity in the teachings and the practice have provided an accessible refuge so essential in today’s modern world.
 He completed the 7 year home retreat program in 2012 and has instructed Rigpa courses since 2010.
 He particularly enjoys interacting with students who are drawn to the Buddhist path.
 He was entrusted as a teacher in 2022.

-Betty Lynn Moulton is a retired psychologist.
+Betty-Lynn Moulton is a retired psychologist.
 She has been instructing Rigpa courses for 15 years.
 She originally met Sogyal Rinpoche over 25 years ago and was immediately moved by the clarity and relatability of his teachings.
 Rinpoche’s teachings were exactly what she had been seeking in her quest to understand the mind.
 Betty Lynn has been privileged to help guide many students over the years in their study of the teachings.
 She particularly enjoys interacting with students who are just beginning to study the Buddhist path.
 She was entrusted as a Rigpa teacher in 2022.
 She lives on Maui with her husband, three horses, and three cats.

 Hanne Riegg-Luedge met Sogyal Rinpoche in 1985 at a retreat in the Santa Cruz Mountains.
 She has been following Rinpoche’s teachings ever since and has been an instructor since the Tibetan Book of Living and Dying was published in 1992.
 After living in Santa Cruz for over 30 years, she moved to Southern Oregon in 2020 with her husband to live close to her daughter, son-in-law, and grandson.
 Hanne is a retired psychologist.